tomaschyly/ModWe/README.md

 Both CSS and JS get inserted only after Page has been fully loaded.
 They are also inserted only on Pages that match RegExp which you write for them.

+This extension does not sync with your profile, instead you can export and import your options from the Options page.

 ## Installation

-1. Go [here](https://addons.mozilla.org/sk/firefox/addon/modwe/) and click Add to Firefox.
+1. Go [here](https://addons.mozilla.org/en-US/firefox/addon/modwe/) and click Add to Firefox.

 ## Important Notes